tendermint/spec/spec/abci/apps.md

 State sync is an alternative mechanism for bootstrapping a new node, where it fetches a snapshot of the state machine at a given height and restores it.
 Depending on the application, this can be several orders of magnitude faster than replaying blocks.

-However, state sync does not currently backfill historical blocks, so the node will have a truncated block history.
+Note that state sync does not currently backfill historical blocks, so the node will have a truncated block history - users are advised to consider the broader network implications of this in terms of block availability and auditability.
+This functionality may be added in the future.

+For details on the specific ABCI calls and types, see the [methods and types section](abci.md).

 ### Taking Snapshots